Yushetf/Proyecto_MAD/README.md

   · Map Integration: Integrates OpenStreetMap using OSMDroid library, displays map tiles and markers (OpenStreetMapActivity).

   · Network Operations: Performs network requests using Retrofit for fetching nearby bars/restaurants from the Overpass API (OpenStreetMapActivity).

+  · Firebase Authentication: Implements user authentication using Firebase Authentication for user sign-in and sign-out (MainActivity, SettingsActivity).

+  · Firebase UI: Utilizes Firebase UI library for authentication UI components and flows (MainActivity, SettingsActivity).

 ## How to Use
-  · First step: we enter the application and wait until the coordinates appear on the main screen (otherwise, the map will not load correctly).
+  · First step: We enter the application and log in with our Google account.
+Then, we should wait until the coordinates appear on the main screen (otherwise, the map will not load correctly).

   · Second step: Once our coordinates have loaded, we can access the map and see the restaurants or bars within a 5km distance from us (default distance).